Author: Dr. Jean-Paul Rodrigue

 - Node table.
-This table contains at least three fields; one to store a unique identifier and the others to store the node’s X and Y coordinates.
-Although these coordinates can be defined by any Cartesian reference system, longitudes and latitudes insure portability to a GIS.
+This table contains at least three fields; one to store a unique identifier and the other to store the node’s X and Y coordinates.
+Although any Cartesian reference system can define these coordinates, longitudes and latitudes ensure portability to a GIS.

 - Link table.
-This table also contains at least three fields; one to store an unique identifier, one to store the node of origin and one to store the node of destination.
-A fourth field can be used to state if the link is unidirectional or not.
+This table also contains at least three fields; one to store a unique identifier, one to store the node of origin, and one to store the destination node.
+A fourth field can be used to state whether the link is unidirectional.

-Once those two tables are relationally linked, a basic network topology can be constructed and all the indexes and measures of graph theory can be calculated.
-Attributes such as the connectivity and the Shimbel matrix can also easily be derived from the link table.
+Once those two tables are relationally linked, a basic network topology can be constructed, and all graph theory indexes and measures can be calculated.
+Attributes such as connectivity and the Shimbel matrix can also easily be derived from the link table.
 This representation enables to define the topology of networks as structured by graph theory.
 Many efforts have been made to create comprehensive transportation network databases to address a wide variety of transportation problems ranging from public transit to package distribution.
-Initially, these efforts were undertaken within transportation network optimization packages (e.g. EMME, TransCAD) which created topologically sound representations.
-Many of these representations were however geographically inaccurate and had limited visual and geocoding capabilities.
-Using a network data model for the purposes of cartography, geocoding and routing requires further developments.
+Initially, these efforts were undertaken within transportation network optimization packages (e.g. EMME, TransCAD), creating topologically sound representations.
+However, many of these representations were geographically inaccurate and had limited visual and geocoding capabilities.
+Using a network data model for cartography, geocoding, and routing requires further developments.

 4. Object-Oriented Approach

 The object-oriented approach represents a more recent development in spatial data models, often known as geodatabases.
-It assumes that each geographical feature is an object having a set of properties and a set of relationships with other objects.
+It assumes that each geographical feature is an object with a set of properties and relationships with other objects.
 As such, a transportation network is an object composed of other objects, namely nodes and links.
-Since topology is one of the core concepts defining transportation networks, relationships expressing it are embedded in object-oriented representations.
+Since the topology is one of the core concepts defining transportation networks, relationships expressing it are embedded in object-oriented representations.
 The basic elements of an object-oriented transportation network data model are:

-By their structure, especially with their embedded topology, an object-oriented transport network data model are effective to solve routing issues in transport.
-Object-oriented data models were in design phase in the 2000s with proposals such as UNETRANS (Unified NEtwork-TRANSportation data model).
-By the 2010s, transport data models became common within geodatabases that can include a wide array of geographic datasets such as features (points, polylines, polygons), attribute tables, raster datasets, topologies and network datasets.
-More specifically, network datasets within a geodatabase include the standard structural elements, mainly links and nodes and their topology.
+By their structure, especially with their embedded topology, an object-oriented transport network data model effectively solves routing issues in transport.
+Object-oriented data models were in the design phase in the 2000s with proposals such as UNETRANS (Unified NEtwork-TRANSportation data model).
+By the 2010s, transport data models became common within geodatabases, including a wide array of geographic datasets such as features (points, polylines, polygons), attribute tables, raster datasets, topologies, and network datasets.
+More specifically, network datasets within a geodatabase include the standard structural elements, mainly links and nodes, and their topology.

 The object-oriented approach for GIS is becoming the standard, but requires effort to convert or adapt existing transport network databases, which are mainly layer-based, into the new representational structure.
-However, once implemented, they offer a wider set of tools to analyse transportation systems.
+However, they offer a wider set of tools to analyze transportation systems once implemented.

 - Graph Theory: Definition and Properties